 If you don’t pay any employees in a tax month

-Don’t send an FPS instead send an EPS by the 19th of the following the tax month you didn’t pay any employees in.
+Don’t send an FPS instead send an EPS by the 19th of the following the tax month you didn’t pay any employees in stating that you have no payment dates within the period.
 The tax month starts on the 6th of a month and ends on the 5th of the following month so as an example if no employees had been paid between 6th April - 5th May the EPS for April must be submitted by the 19th May for it to not be classed as a late submission.

 If you don’t send an EPS, HMRC may:

 - send you a notice through PAYE Online